Closing Date: 31 December 2021

 In this specific project, we are trying to dissect a regulatory network for the intrinsic control of neuronal polarization and polarized axon outgrowth in the descending decussating neurons (ddNs), a single left/right pair of neurons proposed to be homologous to vertebrate Mauthner cells.
 This builds on our recent papers, and capitalizes on the lab’s contributions to developing and adapting the latest methods for CRISPR/Cas9-mediated, tissue-specific gene knockouts.

-NSF funding for three years is available starting May 2020, with the possibility of extension pending further funding support.
+NSF funding is available starting immediately, with the possibility of extension pending further funding support.
 Our lab (www.tunicates.org) is at the Georgia Institute of Technology (Georgia Tech), located near downtown Atlanta, GA, USA, a dynamic, multicultural city boasting a vibrant neurobiology and biomedical research community fostered by Georgia Tech together with nearby Emory University and Georgia State University.

 Georgia Tech campus overlooking the Atlanta skyline and Krone Building where our lab is located.